BEST USE: Ultralight Backpacking

 A variety of factors impact sleeping bag warmth - the above temperatures are merely guidelines, not guarantees.
 It’s important to think of a sleeping bag, an appropriately insulating sleeping pad and a liner as a sleep system.
 For example - if you plan on sleeping in nighttime air temperatures of 27ºF / -3°C, choose a bag with a gender-appropriate rating of 23°F / -5°C, plus a sleeping mat with an R-Value of 2.5 to 3, and consider a Reactor thermal liner.

-The Spark Ultralight Mummy Sleeping Bag Series spans everything from an ultralight down-filled liner, to a mid-winter fast-and-light sleeping bag.
-Each model uses premium materials and no-frills design to provide cutting-edge performance.
+The versatility of the Flame Ultralight Women's Sleeping Bag Series spans from an ultralight down-filled liner to a mid-winter fast-and-light sleeping bag.
+Each model uses premium materials and design to provide cutting-edge performance.

 Comes WithUltra-Sil compression bag and storage cell